Could a slain British scientist’s selfless final act help catch his killer?

 “He will be remembered as a pioneer and explorer in the realm of imaging young planets,” an obituary in the American Astronomical Society read.

-Ms Easingfield said it was only after her brother’s death that she fully understood the esteem in which he was held by his peers.
+Ms Easingwood said it was only after her brother’s death that she fully understood the esteem in which he was held by his peers.

 “He was a selfless, wonderful person who had a shining career ahead of him that was taken away.”